becketalservices/cnx_cp_filebrowser/README.md

 Please check the license information about WebFileSys on the bottom of the [About WebFileSys](http://www.webfilesys.de/webfilesys-home/webfilesys.html) page.

 1. Download webfilesys
 Open the [WebFileSys](http://www.webfilesys.de/webfilesys-home/download.html) homepage and download the latest package.
 Place the package into the root folder of the git repository.
 2. run configuration script
-The configuratio script does all the work for you adding the IBM Connections authentication solution as well.
+The configuration script does all the work for you, adding the IBM Connections authentication solution as well.
-In case you want to it manually, check what the script does.
+In case you want to do it manually, check what the script does.
 The script requres curl and xmlstarlet.
 So make shure the appropriate packages are on your system.
 The http client jar files are downloaded directly from the internet.
 Make shure the right environment variables exists, so that curl uses your proxy.

 ```
 ./configure.sh
 ```

 check the output for errors.